-Apart from our three core areas Education, Income-generating projects and Nature Conservation, we also offer assistance in the following projects:
+Apart from our three core areas Education, Income-generating projects and Nature Conservation,

 Food security